Passport & Visas

+During the Greece Travel planing, visa process is the main priority we should start with.
 Greece is part of the European Union and the Schengen area.
 If you are an EU citizen, you do not require a tourist visa.
-You can also visit Greece without a tourist visa for stays of less than three months if you are a citizen of one of the following countries: USA, Canada, Australia, New Zealand, and Japan.
+You can also travel to Greece without a tourist visa for stays of less than three months if you are a citizen of one of the following countries: USA, Canada, Australia, New Zealand, and Japan.

 Your passport needs to be valid for a duration longer than your stay in Greece.
 We recommend at least 6 months of validity from your arrival in Greece.
 You should carry your passport or travel document with you at all times.